spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-features.md

 * `setIsMultiValued()`: *Optional* field; if set to *true*, multiple values can be filtered with logical OR comparison.
 * `setSize()`: *Optional* field; the maximum number of filter options to be returned (`0` means unlimited).
 Elasticsearch returns 10 options by default.
 * `setValueTransformer()`: *Optional* field; to provide a value transformer plugin by defining the Fully Qualified Name of the plugin.
 This plugin should implement `\Spryker\Client\SearchExtension\Dependency\Plugin\FacetSearchResultValueTransformerPluginInterface`.
 It's used to transform each filter value from their stored values (for example IDs) to something readable (representing name) for users.
 * The next method you implement is the`buildSortConfig()`, where you configure your sorting options.
-Let’s assume you want to sort by name and price, and you’ve already added them when implementing `PageMapInterface` (check the use of `addStringSort()` and `addIntegerSort()` in the example above).
+Let's assume you want to sort by name and price, and you've already added them when implementing `PageMapInterface` (check the use of `addStringSort()` and `addIntegerSort()` in the example above).

 <details open>
 <summary markdown='span'>Pyz\Client\Catalog\Plugin\Config</summary>